MitocGroup/deep-microservices-todomvc/README.md

   Backend/              --> this folder includes everything back-end related
-    .deepignore         --> this file is used only when back-end is supposed to be ignored resources.json      --> this file contains the metadata of back-end resoures like Lambda, API Gateway, and so on src/                --> this folder includes all files used by back-end Todo/             --> this folder includes the Todo code loaded into Lambda bootstrap.js    --> this file loads the back-end functionality of current Lambda package.json    --> this file contains the metadata of current back-end (required by NPM) Handler.js      --> this file contains the main code (entry point) for current Lambda ...
+    .deepignore         --> this file is used only when back-end is supposed to be ignored resources.json      --> this file contains the metadata of back-end resoures like Lambda, API Gateway, and so on src/                --> this folder includes all source files used by back-end Task/             --> this folder includes the code that manages Task object Create/         --> this folder includes the Lambda function that creates Task in DynamoDB bootstrap.es6 --> this file loads the back-end functionality of current Lambda package.json  --> this file contains the metadata of current back-end (required by NPM) Handler.es6   --> this file contains the main code (entry point) for current Lambda Delete/         --> this folder includes the Lambda function that deletes Task from DynamoDB ...
+        Retrieve/       --> this folder includes the Lambda function that retrieves Task(s) from DynamoDB ...
+        Update/         --> this folder includes the Lambda function that updates Task in DynamoDB ...
+    ...
-  Models/               --> this folder includes everything models related
+  Data/                 --> this folder includes everything data related
-    Todo.json           --> this file is an example of the Todo's model definition ...
+    .deepignore         --> this file is used only when data is supposed to be ignored Models/             --> this folder includes everything models related Task.json         --> this file is an example of the Todo's model definition ...
   Docs/                 --> this folder includes everything documentation related
     index.md            --> this file is an example of index markdown documentation